Great Expectations: Moral regeneration

 Pip represents, as do those he mimics, the bankruptcy of the "idea of the gentleman", and becomes the sole beneficiary of vulgarity, inversely proportional to his mounting gentility.
 In chapter 30, Dickens parodies the new disease that is corroding Pip's moral values through the character "Trabb's boy", who is the only one not to be fooled.
 The boy parades through the main street of the village with boyish antics and contortions meant to satirically imitate Pip.
 The gross, comic caricature openly exposes the hypocrisy of this new gentleman in a frock coat and top hat.
 Trabb's boy reveals that appearance has taken precedence over being, protocol on feelings, decorum on authenticity; labels reign to the point of absurdity, and human solidarity is no longer the order of the day.

 Estella and Miss Havisham represent rich people who enjoy a materially easier life but cannot cope with a tougher reality.
 Miss Havisham, like a melodramatic heroine, withdrew from life at the first sign of hardship.
 Estella, excessively spoiled and pampered, sorely lacks judgement and falls prey to the first gentleman who approaches her, though he is the worst.
 Estella's marriage to such a brute demonstrates the failure of her education.
-Estella is used to dominating but becomes a victim to her own vice, brought to her level by a man born, in her image.
+Estella is used to dominating, but becomes a victim of her own vice, brought to her level by a man born in her image.

 Dickens uses imagery to reinforce his ideas and London, the paradise of the rich and of the ideal of the gentleman, has mounds of filth, it is crooked, decrepit, and greasy, a dark desert of bricks, soot, rain, and fog.
-The surviving vegetation is stunted, and confined to fenced-off paths, without air or light.
-Barnard's Inn, where Pip lodges, offers mediocre food and service while the rooms, despite the furnishing provided, as Suhamy states, "for the money", is most uncomfortable, a far cry from Joe's large kitchen, radiating hearth, and his well-stocked pantry.
+The surviving vegetation is stunted, and confined to fenced-off paths without air or light.
+Barnard's Inn, where Pip lodges, offers mediocre food and service, while the rooms, despite the furnishing provided, as Suhamy states, "for the money", are most uncomfortable, a far cry from Joe's large kitchen, radiating heat, and his well-stocked pantry.